-D. Competitive Negotiation.
+D. Competitive Negotiations.

-- 1. Upon selection and ranking of the three or more most qualified firms by the PSSC and the Board, the PSSC shall attempt to negotiate a contract with the first-ranked firm for professional services which is fair, competitive, and reasonable. - 2.
-Should the PSSC be unable to negotiate a satisfactory contract with the firm considered to be the most qualified at a compensation that the PSSC determines to be fair, competitive, and reasonable, negotiations with that firm shall be formally terminated.
+- Upon selection of the three most qualified firms by the PSSC, the PSSC shall negotiate a contract for professional services for a project with the firm which has been determined to be the most qualified.
+The PSSC shall concurrently provide a detailed analysis of the entire scope of the work to be done for the Board and shall also outline all professional services desired. - Should the PSSC be unable to negotiate a satisfactory contract with the firm considered to be the most qualified at a compensation that the PSSC determines to be fair, competitive, and reasonable, negotiations with that firm shall be formally terminated.
 The PSSC shall then initiate negotiations with the second most qualified firm.
-Failure to negotiate a contract with the second most qualified firm shall also terminate negotiations with that firm, and the PSSC shall then initiate negotiations with the third most qualified firm. - 3.
-Should the PSSC be unable to negotiate a satisfactory contract with the third most qualified firm and if additional, qualified firms have responded, the PSSC may rank those additional firms and, after approval or adjustment of that ranking by the Board, proceed to negotiate with each additional firm in the order of ranking or the PSSC may terminate the solicitation. - 4.
-The PSSC shall recommend to the Board the firm or person to be retained and the contract to be used.
-The PSSC shall have no authority to contractually obligate the Board.
-The Board may either accept or reject the PSSC's recommended contract.
-If the contract is rejected, the PSSC shall continue negotiations with a lower-ranked firm and, if there is no lower ranked firm but there remain lower qualified firms or individuals that are not ranked, the PSSC shall rank, and after approval or adjustment of that ranking by the Board, proceed with each additional firm in the order of ranking or the PSSC may terminate the solicitation.
+Failure to negotiate a contract with the second most qualified firm shall also terminate negotiations with said firm, and the PSSC shall then initiate negotiations with the third most qualified firm. - 3.
+Should the PSSC be unable to negotiate a satisfactory contract with any of the selected firms, additional firms shall be selected and negotiations shall be continued until an agreement is reached as per procedure outlined in the Competitive Selection Procedures above. - 4.
+The Committee shall recommend to the Board the firm or person to be retained and the fee to be paid.
+The Committee shall have no authority to contractually obligate the Board.
+The Board may (by majority vote) either accept or reject the Committee's recommendation.
+If the recommendation is rejected, the Board shall then proceed on its own with the competitive selection and negotiations under § 287.055, Fla.
+Stat.